ExpHP/ExpHP.github.io/_posts/2018-04-22-associated-types-what-are-they-good-for.md

 I am aware of the distinction between how associated types and type parameters *should* be used:

-- Use a **type parameter** when one struct may supportshould be used when a trait could conceivably be implemented multiple times with different types for that type parameter.
+- Use a **type parameter** a trait could conceivably be implemented multiple times by the same struct with different types for that type parameter.
 - Use an **associated type** when the type is *determined by* the other type parameters.

 but when you really get down to it, it seems the real distinction is a lot more subtle.
 In fact, [frunk](https://github.com/lloydmeta/frunk) often uses type parameters in places where *ideally* one would expect it to use associated types (I'll get to that, soon).